NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 ### Description

 #### Database
-The folder contains code for constructing the target and creating the 3D raster features
+The folder contains code for constructing the target and creating the 3D raster features.

+How to use :
+python generate_database.py -m True -t True -s True -r 2x2

 #### models
 The folder contains the model's code used in the article and the high-resolution image of the model's architecture.